AkshathRaghav/AkshathRaghav.github.io/_pages/about.md

 ## background

 * Smr'24: I've joined the Purdue SoCET group, in the Digital Design team.
 Over the summer, I added the [Zicond Extension](https://github.com/riscvarchive/riscv-zicond/) to the [RISCV core](https://github.com/Purdue-SoCET/RISCVBusiness/tree/rv32zc) for the AFTx07 tape-out.
-The goal is to reduce our branch mispredictions and to enable branchless logic.
+I'm now working as a UTA for the team.
 * Smr'24: I interned at [VLSI System Design](https://www.vlsisystemdesign.com/), a semiconductor ed-tech platform, where I implemented the [TinySpeech](https://arxiv.org/abs/2008.04245) family of speech recognition models for their [vsdsquadronmini boad](https://www.vlsisystemdesign.com/vsdsquadronmini/).
 I also wrote an [ANSI-C based inference engine](https://github.com/AkshathRaghav/tinyspeech) which runs out-of-box in 8bit precision, with 91%+ accuracies on the CH32V003F4U6 chip (2kb volatile sram, 16kb external mem).
 * F'23 - S'24: I worked at the [Duality Lab](https://davisjam.github.io/), where [we re-engineered](https://akshathraghav.github.io/projects/maskformer/) the MaskFormer segmentation model **(funded by Google!)** from the [PyTorch-based artifact](https://github.com/facebookresearch/MaskFormer) to TensorFlow for publishing to the TF Model Garden.
 You can find our **paper** [here](https://arxiv.org/pdf/2404.18801) and **code** [here](https://github.com/PurdueDualityLab/tf-maskformer/tree/PR_Draft/models/official/projects/maskformer).
 I also generated figures for the [PeaTMOSS **paper**](https://arxiv.org/pdf/2402.00699.pdf) (accepted at MSR'24).
 * S'24: I led a project at the [CVES](https://yhlu.net/research.html) group @ Purdue ECE, where our goal was to define and evaluate reproducibility within AI/ML projects.
 I wrote the [codebase](https://github.com/AkshathRaghav/RAIS) for building our pipeline and statistically [defined](https://akshathraghav.github.io/projects/rais/) the importance of parameters.